chris-pie/tumblr-safemode-bypass/README.md

 # tumblr-safemode-bypass
 This is a tampermonkey script.
+It isn't working right now, very likely never will.